 Materials Studio is a versatile modelling suite for building and quantum and classical simulation of molecules, materials and nanostructures.

-CSC has obtained a reduced Materials Studio license for 2021 (heavy usage is recommended to be done with Maestro).
-Decision to continue beyond 2021 will be made by autumn 2021.
+CSC has obtained a reduced Materials Studio license for 2022 (maximum 3 simultaneous users, heavy usage is recommended to be done with Maestro).
+Decision to continue beyond 2023 will be made by autumn 2022.

 Materials Studio is a commercial program by Biovia Inc. CSC has purchased a national academic license for the year 2020 that allows non-profit usage in Finnish institutes proviging higher education (for example universities).
 If you're new to Materials Studio, consider also Maestro, and AMS.